 - A. Based upon the previous findings of fact and the following conditions of this Development Order, the Board of County Commissioners of Manatee County concluded that: - 1.
 The Project will not unreasonably interfere with the achievement of the objectives of the adopted State Land Development Plan applicable to the area. - 2.
 The Project is consistent with the local land development regulations and is consistent with the State Comprehensive Plan (SCP), the Tampa Bay Regional Planning Council's Future of the Region, A Comprehensive Regional Policy Plan (FCRPP), and Ordinance 89-01 (The 2020 Manatee County Comprehensive Plan, as amended). - 3.
-The Project, as conditioned by this Development Order, is consistent with the report and recommendations of the TBRPC approved on February 14, 2005 regarding this NOPC. - 4.
+The Project, as conditioned by this Development Order, is consistent with the report and recommendations of the TBRPC approved on, 2008 regarding this NOPC. - 4.
 That these proceedings have been duly conducted pursuant to applicable law and regulations, and based upon the record in these proceedings, the Developer is authorized to conduct development as described herein, subject to the conditions, restrictions, and limitations set forth below. - 5.
 The review by the County, the TBRPC, and other participating agencies and interested citizens reveals that impacts of the development are adequately addressed pursuant to the requirements of Chapter 380, Florida Statutes, within the terms and conditions of this Development Order, the ADA and the Affordable Housing Analysis.
-To the extent that the ADA is inconsistent with the terms and conditions of this Development Order, the terms and conditions of this Development Order shall prevail.
+To the extent that the ADA is inconsistent with the terms and conditions of this Development Order, the terms and conditions of this Development Order shall prevail. - 6.
+Pursuant to Section 380.06(19)3, Florida Statutes, the developer has submitted clear and convincing evidence to rebut the presumption that the changes proposed pursuant to the NOPC submitted on May 15, 2008 and approved pursuant to Ordinance 08-58, are Substantial Deviations.